 About the RV Park:

 We stayed at the San Antonio KOA.
-It was fine, and our site backed up to a biking/walking path along a creek.
+The park was fine, and our site backed up to a biking/walking path along a creek.
 It had all of the things you expect from a KOA—nice laundry, bathhouses, and a random assortment of activities, none of which we ever participate in.
 It was also quiet, dark at night, Verizon coverage is good, and it’s a 10-minute drive into the city (there’s also public bus transportation available).

 Next time we visit San Antonio, we might try staying at Travelers World RV Resort.
 We biked past it on our way to the missions, and although the sites seemed close together, we were intrigued by the idea of staying right on the River Walk so that we can explore without driving at all in San Antonio.